 So when it comes to "Verizon vs. Sprint plans," which is the clear winner here?
-I would have to give Sprint the point here.
+I would have to give Verizon the point here.

 Family is important, whether they are blood family or close friends (or both).
-What's also important is saving money with a family cell phone plans.
-Nevertheless, the question you are probably asking at this moment is, "Does Verizon or Sprint provide you with a good family plan for your dollar?
+What's also important is saving money with a carrier's family cell phone plans.
+Nevertheless, the question you are probably asking at this moment is, "Does Verizon or Sprint provide you with a good family plan for your dollar?"
 Let's take a look.

 Sprint Family Plans

 Verizon Family Plans

 Similar to Sprint, Verizon's family plans, which are delved into further here, are integrated into the new Verizon plans.
 You are able to add up to ten lines to the plans.
 However, Verizon might appear to bear an edge over Sprint: after all, you'll receive an extra 2G of data per line.

 Coverage is important, to say the least.
 You need to make sure that your call is reliable in most, if not all, areas.
 You don't want to have a situation where your call with a potential employer or important figure dropped.
 So when it comes to Sprint vs. Verizon coverage, which earns the gold star?

 Verizon is currently the best when it comes to coverage.
 The network covers 99 percent of the nation, and as mentioned in Verizon's overview, the service also works with rural communities, even going so far as to implement its LTE in Rural America Program.